stratospheric-dev/stratospheric-website/content/blog/stratospheric-online-course-batch-0.md

 ... we can say that there are quite a few exciting things in store for Spring Boot and Spring in the near future, particularly when it comes to the major upgrades to Spring 6 and Spring Boot 3, both due later this year.

-Right now, though, and as promised in our previous newsletter, we'd like to tell you bit more about the upcoming **Stratospheric online course**:
+Right now, though, and as promised in our previous newsletter, we'd like to tell you a bit more about the upcoming **Stratospheric online course**:

 First things first, in keeping with our agile release tradition for the ebook, we decided to release the course in an incremental fashion as well.